Exploring Accountability vs Responsibility In The Corporate World

 Background Overview of Accountability and Responsibility in the Workplace

-In the workplace, both accountability and responsibility are integral to the smooth functioning of an organization.
+In the workplace, accountability and responsibility are integral to the smooth functioning of an organization.

 They are the backbone of effective management and employee performance.

-Accountability in the workplace means that employees are answerable for their actions, deadlines, decisions, and the results thereof.
+Accountability in the workplace means that employees are answerable for their actions, deadlines, decisions, and the results of those actions.
 It is a commitment to deliver on agreed-upon results.

-Accountability cannot be delegated; it comes with the position and the role one holds in an organization.
+Accountability cannot be delegated; it comes with the position and role in an organization.

-Responsibility, in contrast, is about the tasks employees are assigned to do.
+Responsibility, in contrast, is about the tasks employees are assigned.
 It can be shared or delegated to others.

 When an employee is given a task, they are responsible for completing it to the best of their ability.